axiom-crypto/worldcoin-aggregation/client-circuit/README.md

 The public output size is 4 + 2 * max_proofs

-There is a value `max_proofs` to can be configured.
+There is a value `max_proofs` which can be configured.
 The circuit supports up to `max_proofs` claims.
 As a convenience to the user, fewer than `max_proofs` claims can be submitted to the prover binary and the binary will appropriately pad to satisfy the circuit.

 ### CLI